 This usually leads to us deciding instead to order food out instead of actually making anything.
 This leads to unhealthier choices not just for dinner but then again for lunch the next day when we eat the leftovers.

 It’s this cycle that kept happening.
-Then I started experimenting with different meal planning styles and finally came up with one that works for us.
-It’s a combination of a few different types of meal planning.
+Then I started experimenting with different meal planning styles and finally came up with one that works for us and an app that makes the whole process loads easier.